massgov/mayflower/docs/guidelines/search-and-structured-data.md

 ### Adding your Domain to the Search.Mass.Gov CSE

 Currently, the Google Custom Search Engine \(CSE\) powering search.mass.gov indexes over 60 Commonwealth web properties.
-A [complete list of the web properties](search-and-structured-data.md#websites-included-in-search-mass-gov) is included below.
+A [complete list of these web properties](search-and-structured-data.md#websites-included-in-search-mass-gov) is included in a table below.
 If you believe your website should be included in the results set returned on search.mass.gov, please contact the search team by submitting a [Github issue to Mayflower](https://github.com/massgov/mayflower/issues) labelled `add domain to search` .

 #### Websites Included in Search.Mass.Gov